Pictured above: Healer and witch-hunter Malindi, Kenya (left), and woman accused of witchcraft, Tabora, Tanzania.

 Witchcraft beliefs lead to both spontaneous acts, such as mob violence, and opportunistic violence such as planned murders for human body parts to be sold for witchcraft protection and economic gain.

 State-Sponsored Terror: Idi Amin used propaganda to suggest he could control witches, speak to spirits of the dead, and use witchcraft to defeat his enemies.
-As in other African nations, the powers of witchcraft are used to create terror and control dissidents.
+In other African nations, the powers of witchcraft are used to create terror and control dissidents.

 Witchcraft threats are used to intimidate voters, threaten opponents, and, for some candidates, provide claims of special powers.
 Basic democracy evaporates when witchcraft threats are used to influence elections.
 Voting is no longer “secret” because individuals may believe a candidate may be able to know their vote or even foretell how they will vote.
 Enforced oaths or promises may be extracted by candidates under the threat of witchcraft violence.
 Several elections in Kenya have been nullified by the courts on the basis of undue threats of witchcraft.